University of Hyderabad: The Integrated Master's Programme

+Each club is student-led with elected coordinators and faculty guidance.
+Activities span guest lectures, film screenings, quizzes, debates, workshops, and sports.

+Vigyanotsav: The Junior Science Club hosts an annual science fest, Vigyanotsav, which invites local school children to explore CIS laboratories and participate in activities such as science talks, quiz competitions, and scientific demonstrations..

+Psychological Counselling: The university provides psychological support, with two counsellors available on campus.
+Students can access counseling services as needed, and the DSW office organizes orientation sessions and group workshops throughout the year.

 SIP: The Study in India Programme

 The University of Hyderabad's Study in India Programme (SIP) for foreign students began as a small experimental summer initiative where students from the University of Pittsburgh took nine credits over nine weeks in the summer of 1998.
 Since then, SIP has grown in leaps and bounds and has gone from hosting eight students in its debut year to nearly 200 in the most recent academic year.
 The University Grants Commission (UGC), a governmental organisation in India tasked with determining and maintaining standards for university education, has hailed the Study in India Programme as a model initiative and has encouraged other universities in India to emulate the program's approach.
 SIP's strength is its flexibility and willing to innovate to meet the needs of universities and study abroad consortia.
 SIP has created specialised, tailor-made programs for partners such as Dartmouth College, Duke University and the Nordic Centre in India—a consortium of 15 Nordic universities.
 Students can apply on their own, through their home schools, or through study abroad consortia that are SIP partners.

 In 2014 the SIP Programme has been selected for IIE Andrew Heiskell Award.
 Thirteen Campuses in the world have been recognised for their Outstanding International Initiatives.
 UoH is the only University from Asia to be recognised.